ycrc/dSQ/README.md

 * dSQAutopsy can create a new job file that has only the jobs that didn't complete from your last run.
 * All you need is Python 2.7+, or Python 3.

-dSQ is _not_ recommended for situations where the initialiazation of the job takes most of its execution time and it is re-usable.
+dSQ is _not_ recommended for situations where the initialization of the job takes most of its execution time and it is re-usable.
 These situations are much better handled by a worker-based job handler.

 ## Step 1: Create Your Job File